65,000 people in the United States have Neurotrophic Keratitis

 RATIONALE FOR NEUROTROPHIC KERATITIS:

 NRO-1 recovers ocular surface function through regenerating corneal nerves and directly accelerating corneal wound healing

 MANAGEMENT AND TREATMENT

-There is currently one approved therapy for NK, Oxervate (cenegermin), which has a number of drawbacks, including high discontinuation rates in clinical trials due to safety and tolerability issues, as well as a lack of convenience (refrigerated product delivered via pipette six times per day).
+There is currently one approved therapy for NK, recombinant human nerve growth factor (rhNGF; cenegermin), which has a number of deficiencies, including high discontinuation rates due to adverse events (17% ) in clinical trials, as well as a lack of convenience (refrigerated product delivered via pipette six times per day).

-NRO-1 has the potential to become the ideal therapy for physicians and patients by addressing the key deficiencies of Oxervate.
+NRO-1 has the potential to become the ideal therapy for physicians and patients by addressing the key deficiencies of rhNGF.

 The key differentiators of NRO-1 are:

 NRO-1 is a topically delivered small molecule that can be stored at room temperature

 NRO-1 targets glial cell derived neurotrophic factor (GDNF) as opposed to nerve growth factor (NGF), which is associated with increased pain

 Safety and tolerability are similar to vehicle in a Phase 1 SAD/MAD clinical study